Parable of the Renegades

 Rio pinched and stretched the base of the shirt to get a better look at the logo printed on it - an eight-legged creature resembling a scorpion crawling on a phrase that read "FREE HUGS!"

-Just as how dangerous the creature looked to him, Lucas could think of nothing but horrible consequences if Rio were to give him a hug.
-The thought made cold shivers tingle on his spine.
+Just as how dangerous the creature looked to him, Lucas could think of nothing but horrible consequences if Rio were to give him a nice, snuggly hug.
+The thought sent cold shivers tingling down his spine.

 "Dirty?
 Just what did you do today to get your sweater dirty?"
 Lucas asked, a bit curious.

-The pair found themselves sitting next to each other on the rotating stools by the kitchen's counter.
+The pair got themselves comfortable and sat next to each other on the rotating stools by the kitchenette's counter.
 Cups of steaming herbal tea prepared by Lucas were placed in front of them; it was like they were confessing everything in a bar.

 Taking a small sip of her tea, Rio began to elaborate on the short exploration adventure she embarked on while Lucas was away for school.
 She told him of how she trekked all the way to the town of Cameron's Feint while enjoying a few detours along the way, starting with her first stop at Moonlight Shores.